umts/aggressive-epsilon/README.md

    ```
    ---

++ `DELETE /reservations/:id`

+  This endpoint allowed you to delete any reservation which you have created.
+  If the reservation has been successfully deleted, a blank response body is returned with a status of 200.
+  If the reservation could not be found, a 404 will be returned.

+  ---

 + `POST /reservations/:id/update_item`

    This endpoint allows you to update any of the metadata belonging to the item reserved in a particular reservation.